InvoxiPlayGames/x360-research/official-software/README.md

 # Table of Contents

+* Bootloaders
+    * CB_A
+    * CD

+* File Formats
+    * BDES Header - The "BDES" header found at the start of system update XZP files.

 * System Software
     * Security Overview - A rough high-level overview of the security features and system of the Xbox 360.